dresroldan/horiseon-marketing/README.md

 # Horiseon

 ## Purpose
-A funtional and accesible website that showcases Horiseon's marketing services
+A functional and accessible website that showcases Horiseon's marketing services

 ## Technologies
 * HTML